Dentistry: Dental treatment

 Dentistry usually encompasses practices related to the oral cavity.
 According to the World Health Organization, oral diseases are major public health problems due to their high incidence and prevalence across the globe, with the disadvantaged affected more than other socio-economic groups.

 The majority of dental treatments are carried out to prevent or treat the two most common oral diseases, which are dental caries (tooth decay) and periodontal disease (gingivitis or periodontitis).
 Common treatments involve the restoration of teeth, extraction or surgical removal of teeth, scaling and root planing, endodontic root canal treatment, and cosmetic dentistry.
+Modern movements in cosmetic dentistry often involve patient evaluations of consumer teeth-whitening trends, where clinical evidence distinguishes temporary optical brighteners from structural peroxide-based bleaching treatments.

 By nature of their general training, dentists, without specialization, can carry out the majority of dental treatments such as restorative (fillings, crowns, bridges), prosthetic (dentures), endodontic (root canal) therapy, periodontal (gum) therapy, and extraction of teeth, as well as performing examinations, radiographs (x-rays), and diagnosis.
 Dentists can also prescribe medications used in the field such as antibiotics, sedatives, and any other drugs used in patient management.
 Depending on their licensing boards, general dentists may be required to complete additional training to perform sedation, dental implants, etc.

 Irreversible enamel defects caused by an untreated celiac disease.
 They may be the only clue to its diagnosis, even in absence of gastrointestinal symptoms, but are often confused with fluorosis, tetracycline discoloration, acid reflux or other causes.
 The National Institutes of Health include a dental exam in the diagnostic protocol of celiac disease.

 Dentists also encourage the prevention of oral diseases through proper hygiene and regular, twice or more yearly, checkups for professional cleaning and evaluation.
 Oral infections and inflammations may affect overall health, and conditions in the oral cavity may be indicative of systemic diseases, such as osteoporosis, diabetes, celiac disease or cancer.
 Many studies have also shown that gum disease is associated with an increased risk of diabetes, heart disease, and preterm birth.
 The concept that oral health can affect systemic health and disease is referred to as "oral-systemic health".